chrisketelsen/CSCI5622-Machine-Learning/resources/project.md

 # Peer Feedback for Project Proposal

-Each student will provide feedback to one project from other groups in the Follow-up Discussion section of the associated Piazza post by 11:59pm on Oct 25.
+Each student will provide feedback to one project from other groups in the Follow-up Discussion section of the associated Piazza post by 11:59pm on Mar 12th.
 The feedback should use the following template:

 - What I like about this proposal
 - What I would have done differently (practical constructive feedback for improvements)